pcdshub/happi/docs/source/client.rst

     remove the device and then use :meth:`.Client.add_device` to create a new entry.

-Finally, lets clean up our example objects by using :meth:`.Client.remove` to clean them from the database
+Finally, lets clean up our example objects by using :meth:`.Client.remove_device` to clean them from the database

 .. ipython:: python